 A Karen Pryor Academy Certified Training Partner (KPA CTP), Lisa is also a Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA).
 In addition, she is a Pat Miller Certified Trainer (PMCT2) and a FitPaws Master Trainer (FP-MT) Certified Trick Dog Trainer (CTDI), a licensed Family Paws Parent Educator, Doggone Safe Presenter, K9 Fit Club Certified Trainer, an AKC Evaluator, and a Pet Partner Therapy Team Instructor and Evaluator.

 Lisa grew up in central Wisconsin.
 She graduated from University of Madison with a bachelor of science degree in secondary education and Spanish, and a master's degree in teaching.
 Currently Lisa lives in Northern Virginia.
 She has four Pet Partner Therapy Dogs, all Samoyeds, that visit local schools to help with reading programs.
-Two of her therapy dogs have achieved the status of HOPE Animal Assisted Crisis Response dogs, and provide comfort and encouragement to those affected by disastersand crises.
-Lisa also has three cats that also enjoy clicker training.
+Three of her therapy dogs have achieved the status of HOPE Animal Assisted Crisis Response dogs, and provide comfort and encouragement to those affected by disasters and crises.
+Lisa also has three cats that enjoy clicker training.